June 25, 2024

 Image: Collected

 “By diversifying our production and expanding into the South Island, our company is meeting customer needs, providing an alternative power option and playing a crucial role in achieving zero carbon goals.
-In addition, we can support Haldon Station achieve their goals through restoration support.” he said.
+In addition, we can support Haldon Station achieve their goals through restoration support,” he said.

 Solar Farm Planned for Haldon Station in Mackenzie District

-"We believe, based on research and observations of other well-planned developments on the property, that the partial shade and shelter provided by the panels will benefit the land below, encouraging the revegetation of native flora and fauna.
-The station plans to ring-fence the area with rabbit netting and completely destock it to allow for full regeneration of natural grasses." says Paddy Boyd, the Station Manager.
+“We believe, based on research and observations of other well-planned developments on the property, that the partial shade and shelter provided by the panels will benefit the land below, encouraging the revegetation of native flora and fauna.
+The station plans to ring-fence the area with rabbit netting and completely destock it to allow for full regeneration of natural grasses,” says Paddy Boyd, the Station Manager.

 Lodestone’s Solar Farm Portfolio

-In the North Island, the company operates two active solar farms: Kohirā, a 33 MW facility in the far north, recognized as New Zealand’s inaugural utility-scale solar farm, and Rangitaiki, a 32 MW installation situated in Edgecombe within the Bay of Plenty region.
-Additionally, the 42 MW Te Herenga o Te Rā solar farm, also located in the Bay of Plenty is scheduled to commence operatio
+In the North Island, the company operates two active solar farms: Kohirā, a 33 MW facility in the far north recognized as New Zealand’s first utility-scale solar farm, and Rangitaiki, a 32 MW installation in Edgecombe, Bay of Plenty.

 You may also like